deepfactor-io/appsec-village-pod-dc31/README.md

 explain how each works in detail in the exercise subsections later.
 Don't worry if you don't know what those terms mean yet.

-## Using the personal workspace VM and exercise code
+## Building the POD code

-To assist you in working through the exercises in this POD, we have created a virtual machine image you can download.

-The virtual machine image is delivered in a variety of formats:

-  - A .vmdk file for VMware workstation/Fusion host environments
-  - A .qcow2 file for Linux libvirt/libvirtd (qemu) host environments
-  - A .vhdx file for Windows host environments (Hyper-V)

-You will only need to download the virtual machine image for the environment that matches your host/hypervisor.
-Download the appropriate VM image using one of the following links:

-XXX links here

-Once you have downloaded the virtual machine image, create a virtual machine using your host hypervisor software (directions on how to do this vary and are outside the scope of this document).

-_Note_: The virtual machine does not require any network connectivity.

-After creating and starting the virtual machine, the login information you will need is as follows:

-  - Username: user
-  - Password: appsec2023

-The virtual machine image is configured to allow passwordless sudo to the root user from the username shown above.
-Feel free to make any other configuration changes you wish.

-## Using your own VM/environment

-Don't want to download or use the precreated VM?
-No problem!
-To build the code manually, we've provided two Makefiles (one in src/exercise1 and another in src/exercise2).
+To build the POD code, we've provided two Makefiles (one in src/exercise1 and another in src/exercise2).
 Just clone this repo and run "make" in the examples directories.
 The POD depends on the following packages, which might need to be installed in your environment: